 - Schools closed on Wednesday until after Easter

 - Minimize physical contact

 - Increase capacity at hospitals

-It’s essential to be as proactive in your business when it comes to the looming threat of Covid-19.
+It’s essential to still be as proactive in your business when it comes to Covid-19 restriction updates.
 Here are a few tips on how to Corona-proof your business.